ACF estimation via difference schemes for a semiparametric model with m-dependent errors: Asymptotic properties of autocovariance difference-based estimators

-This implies that the rate at which $m\rightarrow \infty$ will depend not only on $n$ but also at $J_{K}$ and $J_{K}^{||}.$ In particular, let us assume that $J_{K}^{||}=o(n)$ as per assumptions of Theorem~\ref{th_var}.
-Then, assuming $m=o\left(\frac{n}{J_{K}}\right)$ guarantees that the remainder terms in \eqref{aux1} converge to zero and so the estimator $\wh{\gamma}_h $ is consistent.
-On the other hand, note that $m=o\left(\frac{n}{J_{K}}\right)$ implies that $m=o(n)$ as well.
-These two properties taken together guarantee that the variance of the estimator $\wh{\gamma}_0$ converges to zero.
-Thus, it follows that assuming $m=o\left(\frac{n}{J_{K}}\right)$ guarantees consistency of the estimator $\hat\gamma_{0}.$ Moreover, as is the case when $m$ is finite, the resulting mean squared error does not depend on either the unknown smooth function or the values of the difference sequence used.} \end{remark} \end{subsection} \begin{subsection}{On the variance of $\wh{\gamma}_h$}~ In this section we characterize the asymptotic behavior of the autocovariance estimator $\wh{\gamma}_h,$ $h=1,\ldots,m$ introduced in~\eqref{eq.GammaHatH}.
+\begin{subsection}{On the variance of $\wh{\gamma}_h$}~ In this section we characterize the asymptotic behavior of the autocovariance estimator $\wh{\gamma}_h,$ $h=1,\ldots,m$ introduced in~\eqref{eq.GammaHatH}.
 We stress that the proof of the main result of this section is based on derivations used in the proof of Theorem~\ref{th_var} presented in Section~\ref{subSec.variance}.
-Also we will utilize the series of Lemmas established in Appendix~\ref{sec.supp}.
-Next, we state a result about the variance of $\wh{\gamma}_h$.
+Also, we utilize the series of Lemmas established in Appendix~\ref{sec.appendix}.
+Now, we state a result about the variance of $\wh{\gamma}_h$.